bg2bhc/gr-dslwp/README.md

 # gr-dslwp
 ---------------------------------------
-GNU Radio OOT Module for DSWLP, a lunar formation flying mission consists of 2 microsatellites.
+GNU Radio OOT Module for the amateur radio payload of DSLWP-A/B (formal name is Longjiang-1/2, and Oscar number LO-93/94), a lunar microsatellite mission led by Harbin Institute of Technology.

+DSLWP means Discovering the Sky at the Longest Wavelengths Pathfinder, as the main payload of the microsatellites are low frequency receivers for radio astronomy operating on 1~30 MHz band.

 Papers about this project:
 [1] Wei, M., Hu, C., Estévez, D. et al. Design and flight results of the VHF/UHF communication system of Longjiang lunar microsatellites.
 Nat Commun 11, 3425 (2020). https://doi.org/10.1038/s41467-020-17272-8